simonmichael/hledger_site/src/install.md

 The current stable hledger release is **1.52.2**.

-hledger 2.0 is in process and will be released some time in 2026;
+hledger 2.0 is in process and will be released some time in 2026.\
-the current 2.0 preview release is **1.99.3** (AKA 2.0 preview 3).
+The current 2.0 preview release is **1.99.3** (AKA 2.0 preview 3).

 Here are the **[release notes](release-notes.md)** for all releases.